 - There were a wide variety of hats for children, women, and men ranging from simple to extravagant.

-- Gloves were usually worn as a fashion statement.
+- Gloves were usually a fashion statement.

 - People wore mitts to prevent suntan.